LunarFawn/serena_documentation/README.md

 ## System Requirments
 This software was developed to run on Ubuntu 22.04 LTS and Python 3.9.
 Python 3.9 is used due to the fact that the NUPACK version I currenlty use 4.0.0.28 will not build with any python versions after 3.9.

+## Installation
+The package is pip installable so currently from the root of the project pass:

+    pip install .

 ## Algorithms, Tools, and Framework

 Currently Ensemble Variation and Local Minima Variation are the only algorithms with tools fully coded up and unit tested from the list of algorithms presented at the annual RNA design conference Eternacon9 at Stanford University.
 These utilize a new software framework I developed that enabled the processing and shuttling around of information on RNA stuctural ensembles.
 These ensembles are determined through thermodynamic modeling using University research software tools such as Nupack4 and Vienna2.